At any given moment you have the power to say this is NOT how the story is going to end. Christine Mason Miller

 - South Africa’s female homicide rate is 6 times above the global average.

-- South Africa has recently been named as having the highest level of adult per capita alcohol
+- South Africa has the highest level of adult per capita alcohol consumption in Africa.
+Alcohol abuse contributes to increased levels of both Gender-Based Violence and HIV.

 - South Africa has an estimated 6,800,000 people living with HIV, making it one of the countries with the highest rates of infection in the world.